 The United Nations (UN) conference on Housing and Sustainable Development (Habitat III) took place in Quito, Ecuador in October 2016.

 Its aim was to set a new global development agenda for sustainable urban development over the next 20 years.
-This will include adopting the new Sustainable Development Goals and the New Urban Agenda.
-Both of these outcomes will help guide the urban development efforts of nations, cities, regions and international development funders, UN programmes and civil society.
+This included adopting the new Sustainable Development Goals and the New Urban Agenda.
+Both outcomes will help guide the urban development efforts of nations, cities, regions and international development funders, UN programmes and civil society.

 - RTPI co-founds humanitarian crises advisory group

 - Trudi Elliott (RTPI Chief Executive's) '13 things I learned at Habitat III'

 - The Planner magazine's UN Habitat III round up

 - Frances Thompson (MSc student.
 University of Sheffield): A young planner's verdict from Habitat III